 Grab a sun lounger, a Pacifico and some Hawaiian Tropic sunscreen and bum around this town.
 Trust us, you won’t be sorry.

 9. San Pancho, Nayarit

-Seven kilometers north of Sayulita lies San Pancho (officially San Francisco Nayarit).
-A sleepy surf village.
+One of our favorite beaches in this part of Mexico lies San Pancho (officially San Francisco Nayarit).
+A sleepy surf village just seven kilometers north of Sayulita.

 The main reason to visit San Pancho is the consistent wave.
 An easy left-hand break makes it a great place for beginner surfers.